 You want to make your wordpress site bulletproof?
 No server outage worries?
 Want to make it faster & more reliable.
 And also host on cheaper components?

 I was after all these gains & also wanted to kick the tires on some of Amazon’s latest devops offerings.
-So I plotted a way forward to completely automate the deployment of my blog, hosted on wordpress.
+So, I plotted a way forward to completely automate the deployment of my blog, hosted on wordpress.

 The article is divided into two parts…

 In this one I decouple the assets from the website.
 What do I mean by this?
-By moving the db to it’s own server or RDS of even simpler management, it means my server can be stopped & started or terminated at will, without losing all my content.
+By moving the db to its own server or RDS of even simpler management, it means my server can be stopped & started or terminated at will, without losing all my content.
 Cool.

 You’ll also need to decouple your assets.
 Those are all the files in the uploads directory.
 Amazon’s S3 offering is purpose built for this use case.
 It also comes with easy cloudfront integration for object caching, and lifecycle management to give your files backups over time.
-Cool !
+Cool!

-The second part we move into all the automation pieces.
+In the second part we move into all the automation pieces.
 We’ll use PHP’s Composer to manage dependencies.
 That’s fancy talk for fetching wordpress itself, and all of our plugins.

-1. get your content into S3
+1. Get Your Content into S3

 How to do it?